SunSundr/rsschool-devops-course-tasks/README.md

 ## Project Overview

 This project utilizes Terraform to define and provision AWS resources as Infrastructure as Code (IaC).
 A GitHub Actions CI/CD pipeline automates the process of validating, planning, and applying infrastructure changes, ensuring consistent and reliable deployments.
-The focus is on modularity and maintainability.
-Configuration is driven through `variables.tf`, promoting reusability and reducing hardcoded values.

 ## Prerequisites